1983 BMW 320i coupe

 The 1987 M6 had no factory options—buyers chose the exterior and interior colors, and that was it.

-M6’s are often available in the Hemmings Motor News classifieds and on eBay Motors, and they sometimes show up at auction.
-As I write this post, a Black 1987 M6 with lotus white leather front bucket seats and 42,000 miles is for sale on Hemmings for $94,900.
-Bring A Trailer auctioned a Royalblau Metallic 1987 M6 with a five-speed manual and lotus white leather front bucket seats for $62,000 in May 2021.
+M6s are often available in the Hemmings Motor News classifieds, on eBay Motors, and on Bring a Trailer.
+As I update this post in December 2025, a Black 1987 M6 with grey leather front bucket seats and 87,000 miles is for sale on Hemmings, asking $49,900.

 1983 BMW 633CSi coupe